Biden to address nation on pandemic as Fauci says coronavirus surge ‘has just gotten out of control’

 “We certainly are not at the numbers that we wanted to be at the end of December,” said Fauci, director of the National Institute of Allergy and Infectious Diseases.
 “We are below where we want to be.”

-But Fauci, who accepted Biden’s invitation to play an expanded role in his administration, expressed hope that by “showing leadership from the top,” Biden could make an impact — comments that appeared to be implicit criticism of President Trump, who has said little publicly about the crisis since Election Day.
+But Fauci, who accepted Biden’s invitation to play an expanded role in his incoming administration, expressed hope that by “showing leadership from the top,” Biden could make an impact — comments that appeared to be an implicit criticism of President Trump, who has said little publicly about the crisis since Election Day.

-“What he’s saying is that let’s take at least 100 days and everybody, every single person put aside this nonsense of making masks be a political statement or not,” Fauci said of Biden.
+“What he’s saying is that let’s take at least 100 days and everybody, every single person, put aside this nonsense of making masks be a political statement or not,” Fauci said of Biden.
 “We know what works.
 We know social distancing works.
 We know avoiding congregant settings works.
-For goodness sakes, let’s all do it, and you will see that curve will come down.”
+For goodness’ sakes, let’s all do it, and you will see that curve will come down.”

 In remarks earlier this month, Biden also pledged to distribute 100 million vaccine shots in his first 100 days in office and said he wanted to open as many schools safely during the period as possible.
 He has also promised to sign an executive order requiring masks to be worn on federal property.